 Benefit #2.
 The project management field is a recognised profession with a number of organisations that have developed professional qualifications.
 Training courses for these qualifications are delivered by accredited training providers such as this client.
 As such, we obtained contacts at the professional project management organisations and were able to collaborate with them by producing guest posts to gain backlinks.

 Benefit #3.
-The project management field also has a very active online community which meant we could discover other contacts, reach out to them and collaborate with guest posts.
+The project management field also has a very active online community which meant we could discover other contacts, reach out to them and collaborate with guest posts and do guest blogging for links.
 This approach was most successful with smaller companies that did not have the resources to produce the quantity and quality of content we could provide.

 Establishing real relationships and the quality of the content produced, which was mostly case studies and guest posts, was key to the success of this approach.
 We did not use automation for any of the outreach – all emails were personalised and we frequently spoke with contacts on the phone.